helloklow/trekker/README.md

 # Trekker

-Trekker is a place for U.S. National Park enthusiasts to track which parks they have visited and find inspiration for their next park adventure.
+Trekker is a place for U.S. National Park enthusiasts to find inspiration for their next park adventure.
 This application provides a comprehensive list of U.S. National Parks.
-Each park includes an enchanting photo alongside an informative summary.
-Create a Trekker account to track as you visit all 61 (and counting!) of America's richest landscapes.
-See which parks you have yet to visit and embark on your next epic trek!
+Each park provides an enchanting photo, an informative summary, and insightful visit notes from fellow Trekkers.
+Browse all 61 (and counting!) of America's richest landscapes and prepare to embark on your next epic trek!

 ## Setup

 • Clone this repo and run `bundle install` to install all application dependencies.

-• From the backend directory, run `rails db:seed` to seed all required data.
+• From the backend directory, run `rails db:migrate` and `rails db:seed` to create the database and seed all required data.

 ## Usage

-• Once the repo is cloned, dependencies installed, and data seeded, launch the server from the backend directory by running `rails s`.
+• Once the repo is cloned, dependencies installed, database created, and data seeded, launch the server from the backend directory by running `rails s`.

 • From the frontend directory, launch the application in your browser by running `open index.html`.

-• Create an account and begin trekking!
+• Begin trekking!

 ## Contributing